tudorpintea999/dymension/readme.md

 - Using the setup script:

-    This method is preferred as it preconfigured to support [running rollapps locally](https://github.com/dymensionxyz/roller)
+    This method is preferred as it is preconfigured to support [running rollapps locally](https://github.com/dymensionxyz/roller)

     ```sh
     bash scripts/setup_local.sh